Juhannuspukki/ftl/content/founding-of-ftl/_index.md

 1. Take calculated risks.
 The cost of a frigate was insignificant next to the chance to earn 25 million.

 2. Make no assumptions.
-If FasterThanLight had assumed that the canister is locked or the task is impossible, he would be never have gotten the reward.
+If FasterThanLight had assumed that the canister is locked or the task is impossible, he would never had got the reward.

 3. FasterThanLight is clearly a very intelligent, experienced and cunning son-of-a-bitch who deserves everyone’s great respect.